immutable/sample-unreal-game/README.md

 # Unreal Engine Sample Game

-This Unreal Engine sample game demoes features provided by the <https://github.com/immutable/unreal-immutable-sdk> plugin.
+This Unreal Engine sample game demos features provided by the <https://github.com/immutable/unreal-immutable-sdk> plugin.
 It is built with Unreal Engine 4.26 (the min Unreal Engine version the Unreal SDK supports), so the sample blueprints are compatible with newer versions of Unreal Engine.

 ## Cloning this Repo